JuanJS117/MesoscopicModel/README.md

 Further model details and results can be seen by reading the works the mesoscopic model has appeared in so far.
 All of them are mentioned in the **Publications** section.
 If you use the model or cite it in any papers of yours, we kindly ask you to reference our work.
 More details regarding this are provided in the **Credits** section.

-### 2. Julia installation and required packages
+### 2. Installation and requirements

+Down below we detail every required step to run a simulation and visualize output files.
+We encourage users to follow carefully every instruction, as they have been thoroughly tested for proper code execution.
+Nevertheless, in case any problem arises during any step (due to installation in different OS), feel free to contact any of the people listed at the end of this page.

+## 2.1 Julia installation

-To run a tumor simulation, you need to install Julia in your computer.
+The model is written in Julia, so in order to run a tumor simulation, you need to install Julia in your computer.
 You can download Julia from [here](https://julialang.org/downloads/).
 Search for the proper version depending on your platform (Windows, macOS or Linux), and follow the [platform specific instructions](https://julialang.org/downloads/platform/).
-As a recomendation, the model is built upon Julia version 1.1.1, so we encourage users to try and install this same version in order to use the model.
-Although we expect so, we do not know if newer/older versions will support the code presented here.
+The model is built upong Julia version 1.1.1, though compatibility is guaranteed with version 1.5.2 so far.
+As a recommendation, we encourage users to download and install the latest stable release that supports the model.
+Further versions will be checked for compatibility as they are released.

+## 2.2 Add Julia to path

+After downloading and installing Julia, some additional steps are required to run it directly from the terminal (macOS), shell (Unix) or cmd (Windows).
+In macOS, Julia installation brings an app that, when oppened, triggers a specific Julia terminal that let you run commands directly from the prompt.
+We forget this for now, as we are not going to use it.
+Depending on your OS, required steps to enable calling Julia from the terminal/shell/cmd are:

+* # macOS

+To run Julia from the terminal, navigate to <usr/bin>

+    ln -s /Applications/Julia-1.5.app/Contents/Resources/julia/bin/julia /usr/local/bin/julia

+* # Windows

+* # Linux

 Additionally, the model requires some Julia built-in packages to be preinstalled before running simulations.
 Once you have installed Julia in your computer, you can download and install any Julia package by opening the Julia Command-Line (type `julia` in your terminal) and entering the specific package environment Pkg prompt (type `]` in Julia Command-Line).
 Once you have accessed Pkg prompt, type: